Skip to content

 --verbose Show detailed reasoning trace

---stream Stream workflow progress (print each node as it runs; useful in job logs)
+--stream Stream workflow progress (print each node as it runs)

 Example Output